Nonlocal growth of quantum conditional mutual information under decoherence: Evolution of CMI under decoherence

-Thus, the upper bounds on $\delta I$ remain valid even if the initial state is mixed, provided it is a quantum Markov chain with $I(A:C|B) = 0$ prior to the application of the channel.
+\end{proof} } Thus, the upper bounds on $\delta I$ remain valid even if the initial state is mixed.
 However, maximal CMI gain need not imply anything about the structure of the initial state.

-\begin{observation} For mixed initial states satisfying the upper bound on $\delta I$, it need not be the case that the eigenvectors of the post-channel state are distinguishable on $AC$. \end{observation} To substantiate this observation we provide two counterexamples:
+\begin{observation} For mixed initial states satisfying the upper bound on $\delta I$, it need not be the case that the eigenvectors of the post-channel state are distinguishable on $AC$.
+In other words, Theorem \ref{erasure_structure} and \ref{thm:structural_theorem} does not hold for mixed initial states. \end{observation} To substantiate this observation we provide two counterexamples: